 ARC-AGI-2

-ARC-AGI-2, created by François Chollet, tests something fundamentally different: fluid intelligence — the ability to solve novel visual puzzles from just a few examples, with no relevant training data to draw on.
+ARC-AGI-2 tests abstract reasoning and fluid intelligence, the ability to solve novel visual puzzles from just a few examples, with no relevant training data to draw on.
 The puzzles are grids of colored squares; the model must infer the underlying rule and complete the pattern.
-Where most benchmarks reward pattern-matching from training, ARC-AGI-2 requires reasoning from first principles.
-As of mid-2026, frontier models still perform below the best humans.
+As of mid-2026, GPT-5.5 leads the leaderboard at ~85%, surpassing the average individual human performance of ~66%.
+Top human panel scores (where multiple experts must agree) still exceed the best AI, but the gap has closed dramatically since past year.

 Coding & Software Engineering